Percolation of discrete GFF in dimension two II. Connectivity properties of two-sided level sets: Abstract

 \section{Abstract}

 We study percolation of two-sided level sets for the discrete Gaussian free field (DGFF) in dimension two.
-For a DGFF $\varphi$ defined in a box with side length $N$, we show that with probability tending to $1$ polynomially fast in $N$, there exist low crossings in the set of vertices $z$ with $|\varphi(z)|\le \eps \sqrt{\log N}$ for any $\eps>0$, while the average and the maximum of $\varphi$ are of order $\sqrt{\log N}$ and $\log N$, respectively.
-Our method also strongly suggests the existence of such crossings below $C \sqrt{\log \log N}$, for $C$ large enough.
+For a DGFF $\varphi$ defined in a box with side length $N$, we show that for $C$ large enough, there exist low crossings in the set of vertices $z$ where $|\varphi(z)|\le C \sqrt{\log \log N}$, with probability tending to $1$ as $N \to \infty$, while the average and the maximum of $\varphi$ are of order $\sqrt{\log N}$ and $\log N$, respectively.
 As a consequence, we also obtain connectivity properties of the set of thick points of a random walk.

 We rely on an isomorphism between the DGFF and the random walk loop soup with critical intensity $\alpha=1/2$, and further extend our study to the occupation field of the loop soup for all subcritical intensities $\alpha\in(0,1/2)$.
 For the loop soup in a box with side length $N$, we show that for some constant $\lambda$ large enough, with probability tending to $1$ polynomially fast in $N$, there exists a low path connecting the left and right sides of the box, whose vertices all have a value smaller than $\lambda$, even though the average occupation time is of order $\log N$.
 In addition, no such path exists for $\lambda$ small.
 Our results thus uncover a \emph{non-trivial phase-transition} for this highly-dependent percolation model.